lettersoup/Sofia-Sans/README.md

 # Build Process

+The Sofia Sans superfamily comprises four variable fonts offering a wide range of widths: Normal, SemiCondensed, Condensed, and ExtraCondensed.

-The source files can be built with [Fontmake](https://github.com/googlefonts/fontmake), but there is a build script that automates the full process of building new fonts.
+The source files can be processed with [Fontmake](https://github.com/googlefonts/fontmake), but there is a build script that automates the full process of building new fonts.

 The build process requires you to open up a terminal and navigate to this project's root directory, AKA the first level (where this README file is located).